 June 10, 2024

-The Schedule Basis Memorandum: Considerations for Common Risks that May Cause Delay
+The Schedule Basis Memorandum: Considerations for Common Risks That May Cause Delay

 Share

-Schedule Basis Considerations for Common Risks that May Cause Delay on Large and Complex EPC Projects
+Schedule Basis Considerations for Common Risks That May Cause Delay on Large and Complex EPC Projects

 1. Labor Productivity Assumptions